amanrock005/movies/README.md

 One day, out of nowhere I decided to watch Mughal-e-Azam(still to this day I don't know the reason).
 After watching the film, it made me realize by not watching movies I'm missing out one of the most effective medium to tell a story.

-Therefore I decide to watch movies, but not just any movies.
+I decide to watch movies, but not just any movies.

 Movies with compelling story that resonated with the human soul.